 The BSAS also reveals significant diversity between age groups, with a greater proportion of young people describing themselves as non-religious (64% of those aged 18-24 years).
 The 2021 census agreed, revealing that a majority of those people aged 66 or under are non-religious.
 This might lead some people to the conclusion that people must become more religious as they get older, but other research does not appear to support that.
 For every person brought up in a non-religious household who becomes religious, 19 people travel in the opposite direction (St Mary’s University, 2017).
 Each generation is becoming less religious than the one before.

-In the UK between 1983 and 2018:
+According to the BSAS, in the UK between 1983 and 2018:

 Around 5% of the UK population self-identify as humanist.
-However, many more hold humanist beliefs when asked whether they believe in a god, how they make ethical decisions, and whether they look to science or religion to understand the universe around them (surveys show this is probably around 20% of the population).
+However, many more demonstrate humanist beliefs when asked whether they believe in a god, how they make ethical decisions, and whether they look to science or religion to understand the universe around them (surveys show this is probably around 20% of the population).

 Today, humanists can be found all over the world – in Europe, Asia, Africa, and the Americas.
 Humanists International has member organisations in over 60 countries.

 For more information and graphs on how many humanists there are see our resources in the data area.